-Native American drummer speaks on the teens who surrounded him
+Native American drummer speaks on the teens who surrounded him wearing MAGA hats

 "It was an aggressive display of physicality.
 They were rambunctious and trying to instigate a conflict," he said.
 "We were wondering where their chaperones were.
 [Phillips] was really trying to defuse the situation."

-Laura Keener, spokeswoman for the diocese of Covington, said officials there are investigating.
+A co-founder of the Native Youth Alliance cultural and education group, he shows up to Arlington National Cemetery every Veteran's Day with a peace pipe to pay tribute to Native Americans who served in the U.S. military.

-"We are just now learning about this incident and regret it took place," Keener said in a statement.
-"We are looking into it."
+"My job has always been taking care of the fire, to keep the prayers going," Phillips said.

-Phillips, an Omaha tribe elder who also fought in the Vietnam War, has encountered anti-Native American sentiments before: In 2015, Phillips was verbally attacked by a group of Eastern Michigan University students who were dressed as Native Americans during a theme party near the town of Ypsilanti, according to news reports.
+In that role, he has encountered anti-Native American sentiments before: In 2015, Phillips was verbally attacked by a group of Eastern Michigan University students who were dressed as Native Americans during a theme party near the town of Ypsilanti, according to news reports.

 Phillips had approached the group, informing them that their celebration was racially offensive, a local Fox News station reported.
 One of the students threw a beer can at him, Phillips told the news outlet.